tobsecret/3-nextflow-patterns/README.md

 The latter is not recommended because it breaks reruns.

 ## 3. Making a custom config file within a process
+For this section, I am assuming you know how string interpolation in Groovy works, if not, click the [link](https://www.nextflow.io/docs/latest/script.html#strings) for a little refresher.

 Some software requires a custom config file.
 Now while of course we could require our end-user to supply a config file to our pipeline, if possible, we'd like to automate that - it usually just adds unnecessary complexity to workflows that we want to hide from the user.